 It is important to remember that:

-We know that having support in place, or even the knowledge of support, in case you need it, can often prevent or reduce postnatal distress.
+- having support in place, or even the knowledge that support is available, can often prevent or reduce postnatal distress.